 Other national surveys also have good home pages:

-NASA's site provides descriptions of earth science data sets and services relevant to global change research.
+Committee on Earth Observation Satellites' site provides descriptions of earth science data sets and services relevant to global change research (in collaboration with NASA) .
 The data set descriptions were contributed by more than 1200 data centers, government agencies, universities, research institutions and archives around the world.
 Organized by topics, it covers agriculture, atmosphere, biosphere, climate indicators, cryosphere, human dimensions, hydrosphere, land surface, oceans, paleoclimate, solid earth, spectral/engineering, and sun-earth interactions.

 This site includes an online information program allowing access to earthquake and geomagnetic activity from as recently as the last hour through the last week.
 Much of the information is technical but a number of earthquake lists (largest in the world, in the United States, by state, etc.) will be of wide popular interest.
 Lists of historical earthquakes by magnitude, number of deaths, amount of destruction and other criteria are provided along with location maps.